What Is a Pharmacologist?

 What Else Do I Need to Know About this Career?

-The career outlook for the pharmacology profession is excellent, according to the BLS.
-Medical scientists (which includes pharmacologists) can expect to see an overall employment increase of 40% between 2008-2018.
-That means an additional 44,200 jobs.
-The annual nationwide average pay in 2009 for medical scientists was $84,760, with workers in Vermont, the highest-paying state, earning an average of $120,850 as of the same time frame.
+The career outlook for the pharmacology profession is just above average, according to the BLS.
+Medical scientists (which includes pharmacologists) can expect to see an overall employment increase of 8% between 2014-2024.
+That means an additional 9,000 jobs.
+The BLS reports that medical scientists earned an annual median wage of $82,240 as of May 2015.
+The annual nationwide median pay in 2016 for pharmacologists in particular was $96,392, according to Payscale.com.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: